bluekitchen/btstack/chipset/README.md

 The CYW20704 A2 controller supports both DLE as well as multiple LE roles and is available e.g. from [LairdTech](https://www.lairdtech.com/bt850-bt851-and-bt860-series-modules-adapter-dvks-0002) as UART module (BT860), USB module (BT850), and USB dongle.

+Interestingly, the CYW20704 exhibits the same UART flow control bug as the CC2564.
+You can add ENABLE_CYPRESS_BAUDRATE_CHANGE_FLOWCONTROL_BUG_WORKAROUND to activate a workaround and/or read the bug & workardound description in the TI section below.

-The best source for documentation on vendor specific commands so far has been the source code for blueZ and the Bluedroid Bluetooth stack from Android.
+The best source for documentation on vendor specific commands so far has been the source code for blueZ and the Bluedroid Bluetooth stack from Android, but with the takeover by Cypress, documentation is directly available.

 Broadcom USB dongles do not require special configuration, however SCO data is not routed over USB by default.